 Epidural infusion:

-Your anesthesiologist may place a small catheter (tube) in your back to give you continuous pain medicine.
-This is called an epidural infusion.
-It is usually started in the operating room before you go to sleep.
+If you get an epidural infusion (a small tube in your back to give continuous pain medicine), it is usually started in the operating room before you go to sleep.
 It is removed sometime around Day 2 after surgery.